What is the Immersion Program?

 - Somos Amigos

-July 10-15, 2017: Beyond Baltimore’s Inner Harbor and stadiums, the locations frequented most by visitors, is a city that struggles with many challenges including poverty and homelessness.
+July 16-20: Beyond Baltimore’s Inner Harbor and stadiums, the locations frequented most by visitors, is a city that struggles with many challenges including poverty and homelessness.
 This service trip offers an opportunity for students to serve and build community with Baltimore’s poorest citizens and learn about the socioeconomic issues facing the city.
 Students will volunteer in a shelter for homeless families, serve meals in a day resource center for the homeless, take a tour of the largest healthcare provide for the homeless in Baltimore, and hear from a diverse group of speakers about issues surrounding urban poverty.
-We will also participate in a joint day of service and go to an Orioles game with St. Ignatius Loyola Academy students.

-June 4-10, 2017: Following in the footsteps of Father Greg Boyle, students will tour Homeboy Industries and meet employees who run the Homeboy Bakery, the Homegirl Café, and the printmaking department, all of which were established to serve high-risk, formerly gang-involved men and women.
-While in Los Angeles, our Prep delegation will immerse ourselves in the community of Dolores Mission in the Boyle Heights neighborhood.
+June 10-16: Following in the footsteps of Father Greg Boyle, students will tour Homeboy Industries and meet employees who run the bakery, café, and printmaking departments.
+Our Georgetown Prep delegation will immerse ourselves in the community of Dolores Mission in the Boyle Heights neighborhood.
 During the week, we will attend a Spanish service at the church, feed the homeless who are given shelter and food by the parish, and engage in thoughtful dialogue with laypeople and clergy members who minister to the poor and homeless.
-Lastly, we will immerse ourselves in Ignatian spirituality, as we consider the complicated landscape of the urban poor of East L.A.
+Lastly, we will immerse ourselves in Ignatian spirituality as we consider the complicated landscape of the urban poor of East Los Angeles.

-June 17-23 or 24-30, 2017: At MDA camp, kids with neuromuscular disease discover a world created specifically for them, and meet many other kids sharing the same needs and experiences.
+June 16-22: At MDA camp, kids with neuromuscular disease discover a world created specifically for them, and meet many other kids sharing the same needs and experiences.
 Student counselors work one-on-one with campers, providing the around-the-clock care, close supervision and the attention that children with muscle disease need.
 Counselors push wheelchairs, meet the daily needs of each child and become a youngster’s friend for a week.

-June 4-10, 2017: History refers to Lakota people as the Sioux, yet the people refer to themselves as the Lakota Nation.
-This trip will take place within the Pine Ridge Indian Reservation, where a respectful and generous people have been forced to live on land that is not conducive to farming, ranching or industry.
+June 3-9: This service trip takes place within the Pine Ridge Indian Reservation, where a respectful and generous people have been forced to live on land that is not conducive to farming, ranching or industry.
 Students will perform physically strenuous labor, visit The Red Cloud Indian School, the Badlands, Mt.
 Rushmore, and experience a Native American Sweat.